We Live What We Teach

 Please note that Dr. Sotskova does not presently work with cases that involve a motor vehicle accident, litigation for personal injury related to a motor vehicle accident, or ICBC referrals.
 She does regularly works with clients who have experienced a workplace injury, or a non-motor-vehicle injury/trauma (e.g., interpersonal violence, operational stress injuries for actively serving Canadian Forces/RCMP/Police members and veterans, assault).
 If you are not sure whether this applies to you, please feel free to email or call our clinic before coming in, and we would be glad to provide clarification.

-Dr. Sotskova will be officially joining Wise Mind Centre on April 22, 2020.
-She is accepting new clients at this time.
+Dr. Sotskova is accepting new clients at this time.
 If you are interested in making an appointment with her, please go to her online booking page.
-You can also send us an email (email@example.com) or give us a call at 604-761-8201 to inquire about her availability or scope of practice.
+You can also send us an email (firstname.lastname@example.org) or give us a call at 604-761-8201 to inquire about her availability or scope of practice.

 Dr. Trisha Kivisalu

 Dr. Trisha Kivisalu completed her Ph.D. in Clinical Psychology from the California School of Professional Psychology (fully American Psychological Association Accredited).
-She uses evidence-based interventions in her work.
-She has experience working in private practice, university academic settings, hospital settings, community organizations, employee assistance programs, and mental health clinics.
+She is a registered psychologist with the College of Psychologists of British Columbia (#2520).
+She uses evidence-based interventions in her work, and has experience working in private practice, university academic settings, hospital settings, community organizations, employee assistance programs, and mental health clinics.
 She has experience working with individuals across the lifespan.
 Dr. Kivisalu has also been a clinical supervisor for graduate level therapists in both Master’s and Doctoral level degrees.
 She has her Provincial Instructor’s Diploma (PID) and worked as a faculty member in the PID program and taught Psychology courses in other institutions.
 She has presented research at national and international conferences in psychology and published research within the field.
 She actively engages in research and mentorship activities as she is invested in furthering knowledge about mental health, assessment, therapy, supervision, training and treatment interventions.

 Dr. Kivisalu is experienced working with individuals as well as couples.
 She has experience working to help individual’s manage symptoms of Anxiety, Depression, Obsessive-Compulsive Disorder, Trichotillomania, Life Stress, Work-Life Balance, and Self-Esteem/Self-Confidence.
 Furthermore, she also possesses experience working with health professionals during their training and residency (MDs, Ph.D.’s, OTs, PTs, SLPs, & EMTs).
 In couples work, she helps support healthy relationship communication, effectively manage conflict and collaboratively cope with life’s challenges.